DFRobot/pxt-DFRobot_WIFI_IoT_I2C/README.md

 ```

-* 按下A键发送数据到物联网
-* Press A to send data to the Internet of things
+* Press button A to send data to IoT

 ```blocks
 input.onButtonPressed(Button.A, function () {